PinYuanChen/pinyuan.github.io/_posts/2023-02-07-xctestcase-sut.md

 ---
 layout: post
-title: 'Do Not Create Your SUT in the setUp Method'
+title: 'Do Not Create Your SUT in the setUpWithError Method'
 categories: [iOS dev]
 tag: [swift, unit-test, tdd]
 ---